cloudswenable/ptap/README.md

              -node-         -node-         -node-
              ------         ------         ------

-1. web portal can be deply in one server, inside the web portal, it has a tcp client to communicate with the manage server
+1. web portal can be deployed in one server, inside the web portal, it has a tcp client to communicate with the manage server
-2. manager server can be deploy in one server, it can dispatch the jobs and collect data from test node for web portal query and display
+2. manager server can be deployed in one server, it can dispatch the jobs and collect data from test node for web portal query and display
 3. Each test node has a agent, to communicate with manage server, to run test job, collect data, and return to manange server

 So 3 key config files: web portal: frontendagentclient.cfg,  manage server: server.cfg, test node: agentclient.conf